 The results of the present study support the use of this third generation hybrid technique suggesting it is as effective as the traditional open technique.
 The safety profile of the procedure in terms of complication rates is comparable also.

 Proponents of open surgery have largely criticised MIS based on the earlier techniques due to unacceptably high complication rates (4).
 It should be noted that MIS surgery is not a single technique rather a philosophical approach to the surgery that often reproduces existing established bony techniques.
-This paper describes our version of a minimally invasive approachMIS bunion surgery has evolved, like any other technique and the rationale behind these evolutions is discussed below:
+This paper describes our version of a minimally invasive approach.
+MIS bunion surgery has evolved, like any other technique and the rationale behind these evolutions is discussed below:

 Stability - First generation minimally invasive techniques were originally described by Bosch,(13) and later a second generation modification using a screw for fixation was described(12).
 There have been concerns about the quality of the fixation after the osteotomy is created with a 2mm burr as the relative shortening “decompresses” the osteotomy rendering it more mobile than the traditional bone cuts with a saw(4).
 The originators of this technique have changed the fixation method four times to address this problem.
 The original Bosch technique of using an axial wire is a very powerful way of displacing and maintain the metatarsal head in the initial few weeks and is further enhanced with the application of a screw and a chevron shaped bone cut to improve the stability and also to compress the osteotomy site.